Navjotbians/image-crawler-app/README.md

 ....
 ]}
 ```
-### Extra capability to check the statistics of the executed jobs
+### Extra capability to check the history of jobs done
 * <b>This command gives the history of all the tasks you have executed after running the docker</b>
 ```bash
 curl -X GET http://localhost:5000/statistics